Catlett Mountain Virginia Hiking Books Hiking Tips

 From:

 The Old Rag Mountain hike in the Shenandoah National Park is one of the most popular hikes in the mid-Atlantic region.
 With many spectacular panoramic views, and one of the most challenging rock scrambles in the park, this circuit hike is a favorite of many hikers.
 But be prepared for the crowds.
-This is the only hike we give a star rating for solitude.
+This hike gets a star rating for solitude, so the best time to enjoy Old Rag is during the week when there are significantly fewer people.
+In 2020 the Saddle Ridge Trail was re-routed to the main parking area on SR 600 Nethers Road.

-On the other hand, it's the only hike we give a star rating to for views.
-Many hikers also prefer to do this loop counterclockwise, thereby tackling the rock scramble on the Ridge Trail on the downhill.
+The circuit hike listed here follows the popular clockwise loop, however many hikers prefer to do this loop counterclockwise, thereby tackling the rock scramble at the Ridge Trail on the downhill.
 Either way, the rock scramble can be challenging, being both steep, and requiring climbing through cracks in the rock.
-The best bet to enjoy this great hike is to be at the trail head by 7 a.m. before all the crowds arrive.
+If hiking on the weekend, the best time to arrive is by 7 a.m. beating the crowds.

-From the lower Old Rag parking area walk 0.5 miles up SR600 where it veers left and in another 0.4 miles ends at the Old Rag closed upper parking area.
-Turn left uphill on the blue blazed Ridge Trail next to the closed gate.
-The trail will gradually increase in grade and make nine switch backs before reaching the first of many view points in 1.9 miles.
-From the first vista point to the west, the Ridge Trail will become more rocky before reaching the main easterly vista on the ridge in another 0.2 miles.
+• Mile 0.8 - At the intersection of the Ridge Access Trail, bear left staying on the Ridge Trail.
+The trail will gradually increase in grade and make nine switch backs before reaching the first of many view points.
+From this first vista to the west, the Ridge Trail will become more rocky.

 Byrd's Nest Area Scrambling: